 • ESI is the Employee Stability Index (%)

-To calculate the Employee Stability Index, divide the number of employees at the end of the time period by the sum of the number of employees at the end of the time period and the number of employees that quit during the time period.
-Multiply the result by 100 to get the Employee Stability Index in percentage.
+To calculate the Employee Stability Index, divide the number of employees from the starting group still employed at the end of the time period (NT) by the total number of employees in that starting group (NT + NTQ).
+Multiply the result by 100 to get the Employee Stability Index as a percentage.

 What is an Employee Stability Index?